SBarethiya/VEP/Rosetta/FastRelax/README.md

     ```

 ## Acknowledgment
-The code is based on the [nn4dms](https://github.com/gitter-lab/nn4dms).
+The code is based on the [nn4dms](https://github.com/gitter-lab/nn4dms) developed by the Gitter Lab.